Two Sigma: History

 In February 2014, Forbes reported that former Two Sigma employee Kang Gao, aged 29, was prosecuted by the District Attorney of New York County and is accused of using a remote-access device to view Two Sigma's proprietary trading models and emailing this information to his personal email account, lifting quantitative trading strategies, trading models, a marketing presentation, and a scientific white paper.
 The case, New York. v.
 Kang Gao, led to Gao receiving 8 months in jail as of October 2014.
 In February 2015, Gao pleaded guilty to "illegally accessing and duplicating proprietary and confidential information related to the firm's trading methods."

 In 2016, Two Sigma Investments ranked 11th on Penta's Top 100 Hedge Funds.

 As of early 2017, Two Sigma had used crowdsourcing options to find trading signals.
 By March 2017, the fund was running a competition on Kaggle to code a trading algorithm.

 The fund managed around $8 billion in November 2011, $23 billion in October 2014, and $32 billion by the end of 2015.
 As of October 2017, the fund had assets reaching more than $50 billion.
 In May 2019, the fund had assets reaching $60 billion.
 This number slightly dropped to $58 billion in October 2020, after Two Sigma saw losses in its risk premia, absolute return, and macro funds.

+In January 2026, Two Sigma sold Venn, its quantitative investment analytics tool, to Insight Partners for an undisclosed amount.

+In May 2026, Two Sigma’s China macro strategies were affected by increased market volatility, with the firm’s main macro fund posting consecutive monthly losses following a sharp drawdown in March amid global geopolitical and commodity market disruptions.
+Separately, in May 2026, Two Sigma Ventures was spun out into an independent venture capital firm, Deviation Capital, which assumed management of approximately $2 billion in assets under management previously overseen by the venture arm.

+In June 2026, Blackstone announced it would provide backing for a new Asia-focused quantitative hedge fund founded by former Two Sigma managing director Jinger Zhao.